Appetite (Prefab Sprout song): Composition

-Paddy McAloon wrote "Appetite' in 1984.
-It was one of the first songs he'd composed on a keyboard and was written using a "hip-hop-type groove" on a drum machine.
+Paddy McAloon wrote "Appetite" in 1984.
+It was one of the first songs he had composed on a keyboard and was written using a "hip-hop-type groove" on a drum machine.
 The song's lyric is about "a pregnant girl so in love with her child that she wants to name it after all the good things in her life".
-The chorus makes reference to the legendary heroic outlaw Robin Hood, said to have robbed from the rich and given to the poor ("So if you take - then put back good / If you steal - be Robin Hood").
+The chorus makes reference to the legendary heroic outlaw Robin Hood, said to have robbed from the rich and given to the poor ("So if you take – then put back good / If you steal – be Robin Hood").

 Recording

 Producer Thomas Dolby plays the synth intro of "Appetite".
 He contributed several synth textures to the song, including rolling arpeggiating synth in the choruses and soft pads mirroring Wendy Smith’s backing vocals.
 Dolby worked closely with Martin McAloon on the song's bass part.
-He had McAloon sing cut-up lyrics from other songs to remember the bass rhythms he'd played in rehearsal.
+He had McAloon sing cut-up lyrics from other songs to remember the bass rhythms he had played in rehearsal.
 One such song was "The 'In' Crowd" by Dobie Gray.

-Paddy McAloon praised Dolby's arrangement work on the song, saying in a 1985 interview "the bass and drums are underneath it locked together in a beautiful pattern and that’s mainly Thomas’s work.
-You’ve got a counterpoint on all the instruments, whether it’s drums or string line.
+Paddy McAloon praised Dolby's arrangement work on the song, saying in a 1985 interview "the bass and drums are underneath it locked together in a beautiful pattern and that’s mainly Thomas's work.
+You've got a counterpoint on all the instruments, whether it's drums or string line.
 I tend to think of him as a junior Quincy Jones."
 However, Thomas Dolby felt he didn't do the song justice.
 McAloon imagined Robert Palmer covering the song.

 Release

 McAloon considered the song more commercial than the band's previous A-side, "Faron Young".
 The single performed poorly on the UK Singles Chart, reaching a peak of number 92 over two non-consecutive weeks on the chart.
 Two B-sides saw release with "Appetite".
 The 7" features "Heaven Can Wait", an instrumental version of "When The Angels", the closing track on Steve McQueen.
 The 12" adds "Oh, The Swiss", a piano instrumental which has garnered comparisons to the work of Erik Satie.
 In a 1988 interview, Paddy McAloon described it as one of his favourite pieces and elaborated on the title "I played it to Muff Winwood and he suddenly turned to me in his revolving chair with a raised eyebrow and said "Oh, the Swiss".
 It was also a great title".
-In 2006, Paddy McAloon rerecorded the song in a solo acoustic arrangement for the expanded 2007 reissue of Steve McQueen.
+In 2006, Paddy McAloon rerecorded "Appetite" in a solo acoustic arrangement for the expanded 2007 reissue of Steve McQueen.